3dcitydb/web-feature-service/README.md

 Latest release
 --------------
-The latest stable release of the 3D City Database Importer/Exporter is 3.2.0.
+The latest stable release of the 3D City Database WFS interface is 3.2.0.

 Download a WAR file of the WFS [here](https://github.com/3dcitydb/web-feature-service/releases/download/v3.2.0/citydb-wfs-3.2.war).
 Previous releases are available from the [releases section](https://github.com/3dcitydb/web-feature-service/releases).